 Providing the services and technology essential to a successful thermography practice

 Thermogram Assessment Services specializes in thermal image interpretation reading services for breast thermography examinations and screenings for early signs of atherosclerosis, stroke risk, and thyroid dysfunction.
-TAS also brokers thermal imaging cameras compatible with the requirements of these examinations.

-Spatial Thermographic Imaging (STI) virtually peels away tissue to reveal subcutaneous anatomical details from a standard thermographic image.
+Spatial Thermal Imaging (STI) virtually peels away tissue to reveal subcutaneous anatomical details from a standard thermographic image.
 These visualizations disclose details that otherwise would remain hidden, and seeing those details brings clearer understanding.
 Seeing more means knowing more.

 STI dramatically enhances the intrinsic value and credibility of the thermographic examination, bringing immeasurable benefits to practitioners and their patients.
 This tool is essential when the goal is to provide the best service to patients.